-This ramen soup-inspired noodle dish is made with ground beef, onions, and a sweet and savory sauce.
-It’s fast, delicious, and still inexpensive too!
+I’ve been experimenting with ramen lately and came up with a ramen soup inspired noodle dish with ground beef, onions, and a sweet and savory sauce.
+It’s fast, delicious, and nourishing.

 Can Ramen Noodles Really Be Healthy?

-Why yes, they can be if you use the right noodles.
+Why yes, they can be, if you use the right noodles.
 I prefer to avoid wheat products for the most part, so I don’t use traditional ramen noodles.
-Substitute rice ramen or shirataki noodles, like those in my Thai peanut butter noodles recipe.
+I usually use rice ramen or shirataki noodles, like those in my Thai peanut butter noodles recipe.
 Whatever noodles you decide to use, just cook them until they’re tender, but not mushy.
 You don’t want them falling apart.

 To make it, I first cook the noodles and set them aside.
 While they’re cooking, I brown ground beef with garlic and onion.
 In a separate bowl make a sauce with soy sauce, hoisin, oyster sauce, mirin (a sweet Japanese rice wine), and maple syrup.